 In contrast to a joint life policy, a survivor policy pays the death benefit upon the death of the last of the two or more lives covered under the policy.
 This is often referred to as a “last to die” (or second to die) policy.

 Life insurance companies have developed flexible premium policies in response to market demand for customizable coverage.
-These policies allow the policyholder to adjust the amount and timing of premium payments, provided the policy has sufficient cash value to cover required charges.
-This flexibility gives the owner some control over the cost and structure of the policy over time.
+These policies allow the policyholder to adjust the amount and timing of premium payments, as long as the policy has sufficient cash value to cover required charges.
+This flexibility gives the owner more control over the cost and structure of the policy over time.

-Adjustable life insurance is a type of permanent life insurance that allows the policyholder to modify key elements of the policy — such as the premium amount, face value, and length of coverage — without having to cancel or replace the policy.
-These changes can only be made going forward and do not affect past payments or coverage.
-If the policy has built up sufficient cash value, the owner may choose to reduce premium payments or temporarily stop paying premiums altogether, as long as the policy charges are covered.
+Adjustable life insurance is a type of permanent life insurance that allows the policyholder to modify key elements of the policy - such as the premium amount, face value, and length of coverage - without canceling or replacing the policy.

-Many policyholders choose to maximize premium payments into adjustable or universal life policies in order to build up cash value efficiently.
-These policies allow for flexible funding and offer tax-deferred growth, which can make them attractive for long-term planning.
+Many policyholders choose to maximize premium payments into adjustable or universal life policies to build cash value efficiently.
+These policies allow flexible funding and offer tax-deferred growth, which can make them useful for long-term planning.
 The interest credited to the cash value may include both a guaranteed minimum and an additional amount declared by the insurer, depending on market conditions and the policy’s structure.

 At one time, investors used the rapid tax deferred accumulation of cash values in these policies as a place to put money and then borrow out the cash values, income tax free.
 This created a highly tax-favored investment with tax deferred growth and tax free withdrawals (loans) at will.